Virtual politician: Imran Khan Clone

+VIC

+In 2024, Wyoming resident Victor Miller filed to run for mayor of Cheyenne Wyoming.
+Miller claimed that he was the face of the mayor but an AI assistant named VIC would help him with the job.
+VIC stands for virtual integrated citizen.
+After the announcement there was public pushback that prompted Laramie County to make a statement.
+Open AI then cut off Victor Millar's access to ChatGPT, the website he was using for his AI assistant.
+Open AI claims that he violated their company policies by using their service to persuade voters.

 Criticism

 Most moves toward any kind of virtual presence in government have been criticised, and while AI candidates have gained press traction in elections they've run in, they remain unpopular in the polls.
 One of the main criticisms is that a deep learning algorithm isn't advanced enough to be in a position of power, and they may not be able to understand the human qualities and skills to properly assess solutions, or create new policies.
 It's argued that AI will not be able to comprehend the deep complexities of human society, and will not make choices that cater to that.

 Objectivity

 Artificially intelligent models require data to learn, and some complain that the data will not be objective enough.
 In the past, AI has been known to have trained on biased data, and thus, when in positions of important use, made costly mistakes.
 The purpose of having an AI politician would be the ability to work better than a human, and in theory it would be able to satisfy the political agenda of the people it had power over.